wri/gfw-mapbuilder/README.md

     //   Required - the layer id generated from your AGOL webmap
     //   id: 'layer_id_1234',

-    //   Required - the order that you would like this layer to appear within the group accordion section
+    //   Required - the order that you would like this layer to appear within the group accordion section (1 will appear ABOVE 2)
     //   order: 1,

     //   Optional - sublabel for the layer
     //   sublabel: {
-    //     en: 'Layer sublabel'
+    //     en: 'Layer sublabel',
+    //     fr: 'Sublabel for French Language'
     //   }
     // }